-2. The general membership is limited to discussing one item of business at a time, but there are no limits to the number of motions that may be considered as to how to dispose of that item of business.

-3. After the general membership has had the opportunity to discuss each motion presented for consideration, the Chairperson will call each motion presented to a vote.

-4. The fact that a motion has been adopted or failed does not prevent the item of business from being added to the agenda in the future and all motions may be reconsidered at any time by the general membership.
+- 2. The members are limited to discussing one item of business at a time, but there are no limits to the number of motions that may be considered as to how to dispose of that item of business. - 3.
+After the members have had the opportunity to discuss each motion presented for consideration, the Chairperson will call each motion presented to a vote. - 4.
+The fact that a motion has been adopted or failed does not prevent the item of business from being added to the agenda in the future and all motions may be reconsidered at any time.